 1. Which Services are Processing Voice-Data?

 Data protection officers are often surprised by the number of employees involved in the voice casting process.
-Depending on the size of an organisation, an Account Manger will assign the voice production of a project to a Project Manager, who may then assign the project to an audio localisation manager or external subcontractor.
+Depending on the size of an organisation, an Account Manger will assign the voice production of a project to a Project Manager, who may then assign the project to an Audio Localisation Manager or external vendor.

-- Circulating samples are often saved by handlers, either inadvertently or for future castings
+- Circulating samples are often saved by handlers, either inadvertently or intentionally future castings

 - Actors are often unaware their samples are stored in private casting databases, and while it seems obvious they would want to be referenced in these talent bases, GDPR and other data protection legislations require companies to obtain their authorisation for processing.